Ising formulations of many NP problems: Problems with Inequalities

-We now turn to NP problems whose formulations as Ising models are substantially more subtle.
-This is, in every case, due to the fact that the constraints on the system are ``soft" constraints which are only inequalities.
-For most problems of interest, these soft constraints can be re-written as ``hard constraints" by an expansion of the number of spins.
+We now turn to NP problems whose formulations as Ising models are more subtle, due to the fact that constraints involve inequalities as opposed to equalities.
+These constraints can be re-written as constraints only involving equalities by an expansion of the number of spins.

+As with partitioning problems, we will find that these Hamiltonians require embedding highly connected graphs onto a quantum device.
+This may limit their usability on current hardware.